The most successful technology products are usually the simplest to explain and the easiest to use.

 Time Warner Cable, for example, is currently testing usage caps in a small Texas system and is charging $1 per Gigabyte beyond preset thresholds (the max being 40 Gb).

 To me, this is an inevitable development.
 So there's a castles-built-on-sand feeling here, not just about Roku but about all of the over-the-top video business models out there — from TiVo, Amazon.com, Apple TV, Sezmi and Vudu, to name just a few.

 If I find out after watching Stop Making Sense that I've been pushed into surcharge territory with my provider, suddenly the whole thing is less appealing.

 That's because what makes the Netflix/Roku service most attractive is that I'm able to get thousands of movies at a fixed rate rather than paying $4.99 or $8.99 or whatever for 24-hour access to a title cable VOD.

 The transport network isn't just a “free” part of the equation.
 Somebody has to pay the freight.

-And if Netflix, Apple, Amazon, et al., want to get a dedicated, high-bandwidth IP video stream into a cable sub’s home, they will be in the same boat as any other programming distributor who’s negotiating carriage.
+And if Netflix, Apple, Amazon, et al., want to get a dedicated, high-bandwidth Internet Protocol video stream into a cable sub's home, they will be in the same boat as any other programming distributor who's negotiating carriage.

 I'm sure that has crossed their minds, and the blogosphere is rippling with this conspiracy theory.
 The main issue, however, is establishing an economic model for retail bandwidth pricing that makes sense.

-Did anyone really think there would be a free lunch in the world of Internet video distribution?
+Did anyone think there would be a free lunch in the world of Internet video distribution?